 When one suffers from gum disease, you’re likely to experience something known as gum recession.
 Gum recession is a condition caused by diseases where the gums pull from the back of the teeth.
 Your gums will no longer show a natural pink color and is a sign that your gum health is degrading.

 Gum disease can range from mild to severe.
 When your gums recede, then you’re likely to be suffering from an advanced stage of gum disease, called periodontal disease.
 When gums recede, bacteria can penetrate within your gums and further back into your bloodstream, causing further hidden health dangers.

-What are the causes and symptoms of gum disease?
+What are the causes and symptoms of gum disease and gum disease treatment?
 Let’s take a look.

 Symptoms Of Receding Gums

 The following symptoms owe to receding gums:

 Causes of Receding Gums

 If your gums begin to recede, then its likely to be due to the following causes:

 - Brushing teeth – either through incorrect technique or brushing teeth too hard